-Columbia, SC – September is National Preparedness Month, a full month dedicated to encouraging the public to assess and prepare for local disaster risks and unplanned emergencies.
+AUSTIN, Texas – September is National Preparedness Month, a full month dedicated to encouraging the public to assess and prepare for local disaster risks and unplanned emergencies.
+With the recent West fertilizer plant explosion and 2011 Bastrop fires, Texas has had its fair share of disasters.
 Better Business Bureau urges families to prepare for the unexpected and devise their own emergency preparedness plans.

 There are two things every family should do to prepare for any kind of disaster: